 The Listening Room

-The Listening Room offers clients the opportunity to experience acoustic environments before they have been realised.
-We currently have these facilities set up in our offices in Auckland, Christchurch, Melbourne and Wellington.
+The Listening Room offers clients the opportunity to experience the acoustics of rooms and other environments before they have been built.
+We currently have these facilities set up in our Auckland, Christchurch, Melbourne and Wellington offices.

-Our Listening Room facilities utilise the latest in 3D sound reproduction technology, and a 13-speaker array to provide a truly immersive acoustic experience.
-Environmental noise sources such as trains, construction machinery, and trucks are able to be reproduced.
-The setup provides clients with exceptional insight into the acoustic advantages of different scenarios, constructions, and room treatments, enabling options to be evaluated in a way that words cannot compete with.
+Our Listening Room facilities utilise the latest in 3D sound reproduction technology, a 13-speaker array and virtual reality to provide a truly immersive acoustic experience.
+This offers clients an exceptional insight into the acoustic advantages of different room treatment options and design scenarios.
+With this tool we can express the true value of acoustics in a more engaging and relatable way than simple reporting or discussions can offer.

 Examples of applications include: